AllBarkNoBite-Supreme/Install-BlackArch/README.md

 During my install I found that there was very little support; *atleast in text form*, for anyone wanting to switch to blackarch linux.
-Troubleshooting the problems with the install itself can be somewhat of a nightmare if you are not methodological about how you approach the so72058-1 is up to date -- reinstalling
+Troubleshooting the problems with the install itself can be somewhat of a nightmare if you are not methodological about how you approach the solve.
-warning: jeb-arm-5.20.0.202411121942-1 is up to date -- reinstalling
-warning: jeb-intel-1:3.7.0.201909272058-1 is up to date -- reinstalling
-warning: jeb-mips-1:5.20.0.202411121942-1 is up to date -- reinstalling
-warning: jeb-webasm-3.7.0.201909272058-1 is up to date -- reinstalling
-warning: jefferson-v0.4.6.r0.g9e33796-1 is up to date -- reinstalling
-warning: jsparser-31.ccd3ab6-5 is up to date -- reinstalling
-warning: justdecompile-22018-2 is up to date -- reinstalling
-warning: jwscan-7.874b3a5-2 is up to date -- reinstalling
-warning: klee-2.1-2 is up to datelve.
 I've documented the steps that I followed (*atleast the steps that will lead to a meaningful outcome*) to obtain a fully functional blackarch driven system.

 ## CREATING A BOOTABLE DRIVE